GluuFederation/docs-oxd-prod/3.1.2/sources/index.md

     oxd is built for server-side web apps.
 Learn how to integrate single-page apps (SPAs), native apps, and/or SaaS apps with Gluu in the [SSO integration guide](https://gluu.org/docs/ce/integration/).

 ## Compatibility
-oxd 3.1.2 has been confirmed to work with the following standard OpenID Providers (OP) and UMA Authorization Servers (AS):
+oxd 3.1.2 is compatible with the following standard OpenID Providers (OP) and UMA Authorization Servers (AS):

 ### OpenID Providers (OP)
 - Gluu Server [3.1.2](https://gluu.org/docs/ce/3.1.2) , [3.1.1](https://gluu.org/docs/ce/3.1.1)